 To maximize column life, ensure that samples and mobile phases are particle-free.
 The use of guard columns or an in-line filter with 0.5-micron porosity between the sample injector and the column is highly recommended.
-The 1-micron porosity frits on HALO[®] 90 Å AQ-C18 columns are less subject to pluggage than are the 0.5-micron frits typically used with other small-particle columns, but these frits may allow a small number of packing particles to escape if the column is run in the reverse-flow direction.
-The column direction is indicated on the label and it should only be reverse flushed if other measures are not successful to remove inlet blockage.
+The 2-micron porosity frits on HALO® 90 Å AQ-C18 columns are less subject to pluggage than are the 0.5-micron frits typically used with other small-particle columns.
+Should the operating pressure of the column suddenly increase beyond normal levels, reversing the flow direction of the column may be attempted to remove debris on the inlet frit.

 To remove strongly retained materials from the column, flush the column in the reverse direction with very strong solvents such as 100% of the organic component of the mobile phase in use.
 A mixture (95/5 v/v) of dichloromethane and methanol is often effective at this task.
 Extreme cases may require the use of very strong solvents such as dimethylformamide (DMF) or dimethylsulfoxide (DMSO).